AlephAlpha/Nekomata/doc/Builtins.md

 ### `min` (`m`, `2 -> 1`)

-Get the minimum of two numbers or two strings.
+Get the minimum of two numbers or two chars.

 This function is automatically vectorized with padding.

 ### `max` (`M`, `2 -> 1`)

-Get the maximum of two numbers or two strings.
+Get the maximum of two numbers or two chars.

 This function is automatically vectorized with padding.